z80playground/cpm-fat/README.md

 # Overview

-This repository contains the files required to get CP/M 2.2 running upon the "Z80 Playground" board - which uses a FAT filesystem hosted upon an external USB-stick.
+This repository contains a distribution of CP/M 2.2, which can run upon the "Z80 Playground" board.
+The Z80 Playground single-board computer uses an external FAT-filesystem stored upon a USB-Stick to provide storage, giving it very easy interoperability with an external computer.

-For more details of the board, and discussion please see the official homepage:
+For more details of the board please see the official homepage:

 * https://8bitStack.co.uk
   * [The forums](https://8bitstack.co.uk/forums/forum/z80-playground-early-adopters) contain more useful content too.